ilyes0702/seq-control/README.md

 Verifying Your Installation
-To verify that SeqControl is correctly installed:
+To verify that seq_control is correctly installed:
 Launch a Python interactive shell:

 ```
-import seqControl
+import seq_control
-print("SeqControl successfully installed!")
+print("seq_control successfully installed!")
 ```
-## How to use SeqControl
+## How to use seq_control

 ## Contact